 This investment is important in lots of ways that have little to do with money.
 As with any sustained investment, however, success must also be measured in terms of Return on Investment (ROI).
 Measuring success on these terms requires long-term data about each student’s long-term success, viewed broadly and over a time frame spanning decades, not just school years.

 What is the long-term economic payback on that $121,000 investment for each California student?
 Today, we don’t really know.
 Evaluating the return requires estimating both value produced and costs avoided.
 Education produces value by helping each student find his or her place in the world, including work that earns enough to pay taxes.
 Education avoids costs by helping students grow into self-supporting, resilient and law-abiding adults.
 Our system is set up to track neither.

-For the last decade, the Academic Performance Index (API) has been the dominant tool for summarizing a school’s performance in California.
-This score, distilled annually from a changing assortment of annual tests, serves as a shorthand metric of academic achievement at the school and district levels by grade level.
+The [now-defunct] Academic Performance Index (API) for about a decade stood as the dominant tool for summarizing a school’s performance in California.
+This score, distilled annually from a changing assortment of annual tests, serve[d] as a shorthand metric of academic achievement at the school and district levels by grade level.
 Unfortunately, measures like the API can only measure the academic success of those who show up.
 If every struggling student in a school were to drop out, the score for that school would, perversely, rise.

 The state’s system of measurement for education should be built online, in a manner that allows students to show what they know regardless of their nominal grade level.
 If this seems like whimsy, take a look at the coaching module of Khan Academy for an early example of what the future of measurement may look like, at least in math.